 - Write Desert, Forest, Ocean, and Jungle on the board and ask students to think about each habitat and what animals and plants they might see in that habitat.

-- Capture student thinking on the board by passing out sticky notes or index cards and having students draw a picture of a plant or animal for each habitat.
-Then, have them place their cards under the correct title.
+- Capture student thinking about the topic of habitats by passing out sticky notes or index cards and assigning each group a habitat.
+Groups will work together to draw pictures of plants or animals that would live in each habitat.
+Then, have them place their cards under the correct heading.

 Independent working time(20 minutes)